 - Fry till beef is browned.

-- Add all other ingredients (expect peas and coriander)
+- Add all other ingredients (expect tomato paste

-- Switch to 12 minutes (high) and ensure valve is closed.
+- Switch to 12 minutes (high) pressure and ensure valve is closed.

 - When it beeps to signal it has done cooking, open the valve to quickly release the pressure.

-- Switch to saute mode again and simmer for about 1-2 mins just to heat through the peas.
+- Switch to saute mode again, add the peas and stir to combine and simmer for about 1-2 mins just to heat through the peas.

 - Taste and season as needed with salt and black pepper.